gotoConversion/goto_conversion/README.md

 # Experiment Results

-The Mean Brier Score is essentially the Mean Squared Error of the predicted probabilities relative to the ground truth.
-The experiment results table below evaluates the Mean Brier Score of each conversion method's predicted probabilities based on the same ~200,000 football matches' gambling odds (home win, draw or away win) across 12 different bookmakers from football-data.co.uk [[5](#5)].
+The experiment results table below evaluates each conversion method's predicted probabilities based on ~200,000 football matches' gambling odds (home win, draw or away win) across 8 different bookmakers that had at least 12 seasons of data on football-data.co.uk [[5](#5)].

-`goto_conversion` outperforms all other conversion methods for all 12 bookmakers under the Mean Brier Score.
-7 out of the 12 are significant outperformances and 5 out of 12 are insignificant outperformances.
-The latter is likely due to a lack of sample size.
+`goto_conversion` outperforms all other conversion methods for all 8 bookmakers with just one exception. `goto_conversion` outperforms `efficient_shin_conversion` for 6 out of the 12 seasons which implied an insignificant p-value of exactly 0.5.

 ![alt text](https://github.com/gotoConversion/goto_conversion/blob/main/FballExperiment.png?raw=true)